 Because chicken wire drives me crazy, I decided to cut some pieces to help hold the chicken wire in place.

-I painted the newly cut pieces of luan and tested to make sure they would work, and allow me to insert the faux doors into the sides.
+I painted the newly cut pieces of luan and tested to make sure they would work, and allow me to insert the faux doors into the sides of the plastic cabinet.

 uh oh!
 I painted the frames and luan pieces on a gloomy day.
 The next day when I was putting it all together to do a dry fit, I immediately noticed I had used the WRONG shade of gray! ugh!
 I had to take the little luan piece off, remove the chicken wire and repaint all of those pieces.